airvzxf/sniparinject/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request
-about: Suggest an idea for this project
+name: Feature request about: Suggest an idea for this project
 title: "[FEATURE]"
-labels: enhancement
+labels: enhancement assignees: airvzxf
-assignees: ''

 ---